ncmoliver/pandas-challenge-1./README.md

 ## ✨ Overview

 This project is aimed at achieving real-world results by using raw data from an E-commerce type of company to exploit my skills using Pandas (python) to organize, format, explore and clean data.
-In this project, I had the chance to explore assumptions, generate findings, and ultimately provide a summary of the data provided.
-In this file I will detail the process I went through in order to achieve the results provided.
+In this project, I had the chance to explore the data, generate findings, perform calculations, analyze the data and provide a summary of the result findings.
+This file is a detailed description of the process I went through in order to achieve this project.
+Hope you enjoy!

 ## 🗺️ Instructions